Who Wants to Be a Millionaire? (Thai game show)

-The game's prizes

-These are the prizes of the new version of the game:
+Money tree

-These are the prizes of the old version of the game:
+Previously, the money tree consisted of the following prizes:

 Top prize winners

-Siksaka Bunluerith is the first and only Thai contestant to legitimately win a top prize by answering all 16 questions in second format correctly in October 2000.
+Siksaka Bunluerith is the first and only Thai contestant to legitimately win the top prize of 1 million baht by answering all 16 questions in October 2000.

 The Lertlak Panchanawaporn affair

-In 2002, Lertlak Panchanawaporn, 44-year-old street vendor won the grand prize on the show.
+In 2002, Lertlak Panchanawaporn, a 44-year-old street vendor won the grand prize on the show.
 The show's producers were impressed with her, since she had only a fourth-grade education.
 Finally, the truth came to light: a computer error led to the player being fed all the right answers.
 The cable feeding the player the answers on the computer screen was supposed to be hooked up to the presenter's computer.
 She had noticed that the right answers were constantly highlighted on her computer screen and won the million by this way.
 The show's producers took the million away from her.
-Later she was allowed to play again and she won 25,000 baht in her second play-through.
+Later, she was allowed to play again and she won 25,000 baht in her second play-through.
 Articles about it were written in many TV stations, newspapers and websites (e.g. BBC and Deutsche Welle).
 There was also a chapter about it in the book Dear Valued Customer, You Are a Loser: And Over 100 Other Embarrassing and Funny Stories of Technology Gone Mad by Rick Broadhead.